Skip to content

 [FT-SDK]AutoTrack com.ft D trackOkHttpBuilder

-If the initialization call order cannot be adjusted, you can choose to manually integrate
+If the initialization call order cannot be adjusted, you can choose the manual method for integration.

-Using Interceptor or EventListener to Process Data Twice
+Secondary Processing of Data Using Interceptor or EventListener

-After Plugin ASM is inserted, addInterceptor will be added to OkHttpClient.Builder() in the original project code, adding FTTraceInterceptor and FTResourceInterceptor, which will use the http request's body contentLength to calculate a unique id.
-The data of each stage of Resource is concatenated through this id.
-Therefore, if the integration party also uses addInterceptor when using Okhttp and processes the data twice, causing the size to change, the id calculation at each stage will be inconsistent, resulting in data loss.
+After Plugin ASM insertion, addInterceptor is added to OkHttpClient.Builder() in the original project code, inserting FTTraceInterceptor and FTResourceInterceptor.
+These use the http request's body contentLength to calculate a unique id.
+Data from various stages of Resource is contextually linked through this id.
+Therefore, if the integrator also uses addInterceptor with Okhttp and performs secondary processing on the data, changing its size, it can lead to inconsistent id calculations across stages, resulting in data loss.

 Solution:

-By customizing the addInterceptor position order, let the SDK method calculate the id first to solve this problem.
-To avoid duplicate settings, the custom method needs to disable FTRUMConfig's enableTraceUserResource and FTTraceConfig's enableAutoTrace configurations.
+By customizing the order of addInterceptor, allowing the SDK method to calculate the id first, can resolve this issue.
+To avoid duplicate settings, the custom method requires disabling the enableTraceUserResource configuration in FTRUMConfig and the enableAutoTrace configuration in FTTraceConfig.

-The SDK automatically adapts to this issue in non-manual settings.
-If manual settings have been made, ensure that Interceptor is in a forward position.
+The SDK automatically adapts to this issue in non-manual setup scenarios.
+If manual setup has already been performed, ensure the Interceptor is placed in a leading position.

-ft-sdk < 1.6.13 If the Interceptor used reads the response body content for read, it may cause the current Resource data to not be collected.
+ft-sdk < 1.6.13 If the Interceptor used reads the response body content for reading, it may cause the current Resource data to not be collected.

 Solution:

-• Without changing the Okhttp version, manually set up to solve this problem
+1. Without changing the Okhttp version, perform manual setup to resolve this issue.

 OkHttpClient.Builder builder = new OkHttpClient.Builder()